J. G. BALLARD - SHORT STORIES

 YOU: COMA: MARILYN MONROE: Ambit, #27, Spring 1966

-Ambit, a magazine that mixed poetry, fiction and art, was started by London paediatrician Martin Bax in 1959 - and is still going strong almost fifty years later.
+Ambit, a magazine that mixed poetry, fiction, and art, was started by London paediatrician Martin Bax in 1959 - and is still going strong fifty years later.
 Ballard met Bax in 1963 and became prose editor of Ambit a few years later.
 The magazine had a quarterly publication schedule, and although only the year appears on the front cover, this issue would have been published some time in the Spring of 1966.

 You: Coma: Marilyn Monroe was re-printed a few months later in New Worlds #163 (June 1966).